FlorianSLZ/IntuneDeviceInventory/readme.md

 ### manually save Azure AD Applications details
-If you already have an app/secret you can save the connection details manuelly:
+If you already have an app/secret you can save the connection details manually:
 ```PowerShell
 Save-IDIAppConnection -ClientId $ClientId -TenantId $TenantId -ClientSecret $ClientSecret
 ```